linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

    - If the receiver is in the following situation, part of the file transfer fails, which will be displayed in the transmission failure list.
       + The file transfer request is refused by the receiver, then the transfer terminates, and "File Transfer Failed" window pops up.
       + The receiver times out or the transferring distance is beyond transmission range, and "File Transfer Failed" window pops up(Bluetooth device connection failed).
-      + The receiver does not operate for 1 minute, then the transfer terminates by default,  and "File Transfer Failed" window pops up.
+      + The receiver does not operate for one minute, then the transfer terminates by default,  and "File Transfer Failed" window pops up.

 ### Date and Time